Sabaku no Tami: Story

 The story is set in the distant past, on the fictionalised desert plains of Central Asia.
 Part of the story takes place in the fortified city named Pejite (ペジテ).
 The story follows the exploits of the main character, Tem (テム, Temu), a shepherd boy of the fictional Sokut (ソクート, Sokūto) tribe, as he tries to evade the mounted militia of the nomadic Kittāru (キッタール) tribe.
 In order to restore peace to the realm, Tem rallies his remaining compatriots and rebels against the Kittāru's attempts to gain control of the Sokut territory and enslave its inhabitants through military force.

 Background, publication and influences

-Miyazaki initially wanted to become a manga artist but started his professional career as an animator for Toei Animation in 1963.
+Miyazaki initially wanted to become a mangaka but started his professional career as an animator for Toei Animation in 1963.
 Here he worked on animated television series and animated feature-length films for theatrical release.
-He never abandoned his childhood dream of becoming a manga artist completely, however, and his professional debut as a manga creator came in 1969 with the publication of his manga interpretation of Puss 'n Boots, which was serialized in 12 weekly instalments in the Sunday edition of Tokyo Shimbun, from January to March 1969.
-Printed in colour and created for promotional purposes in conjunction with his work on Toei's animated film of the same title, directed by Kimio Yabuki.
+He never abandoned his childhood dream of becoming a mangaka completely, however, and his professional debut as a manga creator came in 1969 with the publication of his manga adaptation of Puss 'n Boots, which was serialized in 12 weekly chapters in the Sunday edition of Tokyo Shimbun, from January to March 1969.
+It was in color and created for promotional purposes in conjunction with his work on Toei's anime film of the same title, directed by Kimio Yabuki.